‘Game Of Thrones’ Season 8 Premiere: Jon Snow Finds Out The Truth About His Parents

-Game of Thrones Season 8 premiered on Sunday night, and fans were dying to find out how the final season would start off, and although there wasn’t a lot of action, there were some big moments.
+Game of Thrones Season 8 premiered on Sunday night, and fans were dying to find out how the final season would start off.
+Although there wasn’t a lot of action, there were some big moments.

 There were no battle scenes in the Season 8 premiere, but there were some epic reunions and huge secrets revealed.